 Recommended Reading and Resources

-Here is a growing list of books and articles, videos, and websites that can help you advocate for young children and defend children’s right to play, grow, and learn in an era of misguided standards and harmful assessments:
+Many of our recommended resources can be found within our Early Childhood Activist Toolkit.
+And for all of DEY’s publications to date, click here.
+Below is a growing list of additional books and articlesvideos, and websites that can help you advocate for young children and defend children’s right to play, grow, and learn in an era of misguided standards and harmful assessments:

 BOOKS AND ARTICLES